metricas

 Peer review

 This journal follows a double anonymized review process.
 Your submission will initially be assessed by our editors to determine suitability for publication in this journal.
-If your submission is deemed suitable, it will typically be sent to a minimum of two reviewers to assess the scientific quality.
+If your submission is deemed suitable, it will typically be sent to a minimum of two reviewers for an independent expert assessment of the scientific quality.
 The decision as to whether your article is accepted or rejected will be taken by our editors.
-This decision is final.
+Authors who wish to appeal the editorial decision for their manuscript may submit a formal appeal request in accordance with the procedure outlined in Elsevier’s Appeal Policy.
+Only one appeal per submission will be considered and the appeal decision will be final.

 Our editors are not involved in making decisions about papers which: